hashchange/backbone.select/readme.md

 - You can read the source of Backbone.Picky in minutes and understand every aspect of it.
 - Because it is easy to understand, it is also easy to tweak.
 If you adapt the code and make it fit your needs, you are unlikely to accidentally mess up the component.

+Simplicity is a virtue.
+If that is what you want, Picky is the better choice.
 Conversely, you might want to go with Backbone.Select because there is less need to hack it.

 - If you share models among multiple collections, by all means, choose Backbone.Select.
 It takes care of all the quirks, and there are many.
 Backbone.Picky doesn't support model sharing.
 - Additions, resets, and models passed in during instantiation are taken care of.
 - You get a richer set of events, more helpful data emitted by these events, a `silent` option, custom options pass-through, predefined event handlers (`onSelect` etc).
 - Better events make it less likely you ever need to touch the component itself.
 Your adaptations can go into event handlers, allowing for a clean design.
 - Backbone.Select is extremely well tested.
 Even though the code is (a little) more complex than Backbone.Picky, you can tweak it without hesitation.
-If you mess up, the unit test will tell you.
+If you mess up, a unit test will tell you.

 ### Compatibility